 The magic answer.

-We are all looking for that magic bullet, that great tip or technique that is going to finally help us get it ALL done, to actually manage our time.
+We are all looking for that magic bullet, that great tip or technique that will finally help us get it ALL done, to manage our time.
 The thing is, we can’t really manage time.
 Time keeps on marching on, no matter what we do.

-What we are really looking to do is manage our self within our time.
+What we are really looking to do is manage ourselves within our time.

 To manage our lives, our circumstances, in the time we have each day.
 This looks very different for each person.
 Managing time for an at-home mom with toddlers and preschoolers will look very different from a woman whose kids are preparing to fly the nest.
 Moms who work outside the home will struggle with some different things than moms who work from home.

 It is important that we understand a few things about time, self, and life management.
 If you understand these principles, it will help you to have better control over your specific circumstances.

 - Everyone’s idea of managing time will look different.
 Some like to have a very strict schedule with 15-minute increments.
 Some just have a loose flow to the day.
 Neither of these is right or wrong.
 You just have to find what works for you.
 I will say, if your current method causes you great stress, it may not be the best method for you.

 - Don’t plan your life around what everyone else thinks you should be doing.
 The people I hear from who are the happiest, most balanced people are the ones who are marching to the beat of their own drums.
 They are choosing what will make them and their family happiest.
 They don’t worry about what other people say.